brave-warrior/PrivacyPolicy/LifeNotes.md

 **PRIVACY POLICY**

-This privacy policy governs your use of the software application "Life Notes" (“Application”) for mobile devices that was created by Khmelenko Lab.
+This privacy policy governs your use of the software application "Life Notes" ("Application") for mobile devices that was created by Khmelenko Lab.

 The Application works as a personal diary.